- Parents Home

 - Are you overusing an extension cord?

-- Do the light fixtures in your home use bulbs that are the correct wattage?
+- Do the light fixtures use bulbs that are the correct wattage?

-- Does your home contain GFCIs (ground fault circuit interrupters) and/or AFCIs (arc fault circuit interrupters), which prevent electrical shock and fire by shutting off faulty circuits?
+- Are there GFCIs (ground fault circuit interrupters) and/or AFCIs (arc fault circuit interrupters), which prevent electrical shock and fire by shutting off faulty circuits?
+If you are in an apartment, check with the landlord.

 Tips for using appliances, cords, and outlets: